 Author: Uphill Athlete

-Core training after pregnancy demands patience and a back-to-the-fundamentals approach.
-This is because growing a baby changes your structure in major, long-lasting ways.
-Given these shifts to your alignment and anatomy, one of the best things you can do to support your return to athletic activity postpartum is to strengthen your core globally.
-Core training after pregnancy, and in general, isn’t about doing a million crunches to cultivate a six-pack.
-The goal is a functional core: a core that supports you as you eventually layer on more strenuous strength work and learn to move again with good postural and pelvic…
+Why Core Training After Pregnancy Demands a Different Approach Core training after pregnancy demands patience and a back-to-the-fundamentals approach.
+Growing a baby changes your structure in major, long-lasting ways.
+Given those shifts to your alignment and anatomy, one of the best things you can do to support your return to athletic activity postpartum is to strengthen your core globally.
+Core training after pregnancy—and core training in general—is not about doing a million crunches to cultivate a six-pack.
+The goal is a functional core: a core that supports you as you eventually layer on more strenuous strength work and learn to…

 YIn the final one to three weeks before a major race or climb, you should gradually reduce training volume to allow your body to recover from and adapt to the months of work you have put in.
 This is tapering, and when done correctly it leaves you feeling fresh and primed for your best performance.
 The key is to approach the taper with the same focus and intentionality you bring to your hardest training blocks.
 Like individualized training programs, the taper period doesn’t look the same for everyone.
 There are a number of core concepts to consider when planning it,…

-This video shows you how to improve your skimo striding and bounding technique.
 Ski striding and bounding are great tools for training.
 Ski striding is a lot like walking uphill but with an extra hip thrust, creating a more fluid movement.
 Striding requires the heel placement and leg extension to be farther forward than just walking.
 Ski bounding is a faster, more powerful version of ski striding.
 Using the same basic technique, all you do is add power and more drive to get to bounding.
 The foot is still out in front while maintaining a solid hip swing.
-Bounding is…
+Bounding is a great way to increase the intensity of a workout and build muscle…

 Winter-sport athletes face a unique problem when it comes to training for their disciplines.
 Cross-country ski racers train seven to eight months of the year—NOT doing their sport—in preparation for a four-to-five-month racing season.
 These athletes have had to become very clever about sport mimicry to fool their muscular and nervous systems into believing that they are doing something very close to skiing.
 They call this dryland training.
 Off-season training can be just as beneficial for skimo racers, who would be wise to experiment with some of the methods and techniques their cross-country brethren rely on between winters.
 Skimo Off-Season…